CanonicalLtd/maas-docs/en/intro-concepts.md

 ## Fabrics

-A *fabric* is a switch or a combination of switches that use trunking to provide the same VLANs.
+A *fabric* could be described as a VLAN namespace mechanism.
+It's a switch or a combination of switches that use trunking to provide the same VLANs.
 A default fabric ('fabric-0') is created for each detected subnet when MAAS is installed.

 ## Spaces